 (Pronounced hen-ree muh-tees)

-Note: For some of Matisse's greatest artwork he was confined to his bed (and a wheelchair) and he produced cut-out art in blocks or mats of colour.
+Note: For some of Matisse's greatest artwork he was confined to his bed (and a wheelchair) and he produced cut-out art.

 Matisse - On his mattress it was easier to cut out shapes